Hywind—the world-leading solution for floating offshore wind

-This year we’re making a giant leap forward as we install and start producing electricity from the world’s first floating wind farm.
-The 30 MW Hywind Scotland pilot park will demonstrate the feasibility of future commercial floating wind farms that could be more than four times the size.
-This will further increase the global market potential for offshore wind energy, contributing to realising Statoil’s ambition of profitable growth in renewable energy and other low-carbon solutions.
+This year we’re making a giant leap forward as we start producing electricity from the world’s first floating wind farm.
+The 30 MW Hywind Scotland pilot park will demonstrate the feasibility of future commercial floating wind farms that could be ten times larger.

 The world’s first floating